ADHD

 What support is out there?

-The reason for lack of diagnosis is partly due to the very long wait-time to get officially assessed, the average is 7 months, although it is often longer, as there are 150 referrals a day according to Psychiatry UK.
-Unfortunately, without an official diagnosis it is difficult to access medical support, primarily medication to help manage the condition.
-This is not helped by the recent shortage in ADHD medication across the UK.
+The reason for the lack of diagnosis is partly due to the very long wait time to get officially assessed, the average is 7 months, although it is often longer, as there are 150 referrals a day according to Psychiatry UK.
+Unfortunately, without an official diagnosis, it is difficult to access medical support, primarily medication to help manage the condition.
+This is not helped by the recent shortage of ADHD medication across the UK.
 Increased global demand and manufacturing problems have meant that many people who take medication for their ADHD have been unable to access the necessary medication and support.

 Life with ADHD is different, but that doesn’t make it abnormal or bad.
 We live in a world where society is disabling, not the individual, and both society and the individual have to change to make the world a better place for everyone.